JDRJ-io/bibleresearcher/client/important_docs/Privacy Policy.md

 * We keep your personal data while your account is active.
 If you delete your account, we remove or anonymize your data unless retention is legally required (for tax, billing, or dispute purposes).

+### During the pre-launch phase (effective August 30, 2025), data retention may be adjusted, with details subject to change.
+See Section 9 for updates.
 ---

 ## **8. Children’s Privacy**